 Essentially it is gaming’s answer to the Matrix.
 Wannabe Neos rejoice, then: Superhot VR takes that effortless cool you felt in the original game and takes it to a new level.
 Dodging bullets and attacks physically rather than with a keyboard or analog stick really increases the immersion, reinventing a simple mechanic into one of the best VR games around.

-Unlike many of the best VR games out there, Keep Talking And Nobody Explodes is a staunchly multiplayer experience: one player is the bomb defuser, able to view and interact with an explosive device via a VR headset.
+Unlike many of the best VR games out there, Keep Talking And Nobody Explodes is a chaotic co-op game: one player is the bomb defuser, able to view and interact with an explosive device via a VR headset.
 Meanwhile, the other players are defusal ‘experts’ with a physical manual (printed out or available as a webpage) to hand, which they must use to advise the defuser.

 VR is the perfect platform for this concept.
-Successfully defusing a bomb within the time limit, navigating the many modules filled with coloured wires, logic puzzles, and Simon Says games is extremely satisfying.
+Successfully defusing a bomb within the time limit, navigating the many modules filled with coloured wires, logic puzzles, and Simon Says games is extremely satisfying when playing with friends.
 If you can stifle the urge to high-five your defusal buddy after a successful round, you are incapable of joy.

-First, grab up to three friends, who, alongside you, assume the role of officers of the Federation, determining the fate of your ship and crew with every fateful decision.
-You and your intrepid space-bound band will boldly go to the largely unknown sector called The Trench to assess its potential as a new Vulcan home world.
+First, grab up to three friends, who, alongside you, assume the role of officers of the Federation, determining the fate of your ship and crew with every fateful decision – it’s a game that thrives in a crisis.
+You and your intrepid space-bound band will boldly go to the largely unknown sector called The Trench to assess its potential as a new Vulcan homeworld.